panafaso/MealPlan-Assistant-Bot/README.md

 These mechanisms prevent runtime crashes and significantly improve matching reliability across different food entries.

+## Dialog policy experimentation

+During development, several small experiments were conducted on the dialog policy in order to improve flow and user experience.
+Initially, the system relied mostly on simple rules and stories, which worked for basic scenarios but sometimes led to rigid or unnatural transitions between intents.

+One important modification was the increased use of forms for slot collection (e.g. recipe_form and nutrition_form).
+This choice was made to ensure that incomplete or minimal user inputs could still be handled reliably, without breaking the dialogue.
+Additionally, explicit fallback and out-of-scope rules were added to prevent the system from entering invalid states.

+Another change involved simplifying the overall dialog structure by reducing the number of overlapping intents.
+In early versions, some intents had similar meanings and caused confusion in intent classification.
+By merging or separating certain intents more clearly, the system became easier to train and more stable during interaction.

+Overall, these adjustments resulted in a more stable and predictable dialogue policy, improving robustness while keeping the system transparent and easy to debug.
 ## Example interactions (chatbot interface)

 To demonstrate that the system works both at the interface level and at the backend level, example interactions are shown from two different perspectives: a graphical user interface and the Rasa terminal.

 **Graphical interface (UI prototype):**
 A simple chat interface was designed (e.g., using Figma / web-based mockup) to illustrate how the chatbot could be embedded in a real application.
-This interface shows typical user interactions such as requesting meal plans, asking for recipes, and querying nutrition information.
+This interface shows typical user interactions such as requesting meal plans, asking for recipes and querying nutrition information.
 The goal of this UI is not to build a full product, but to provide a realistic visualization of how users would interact with the system.

 **Terminal interface (Rasa shell):**
 The same scenarios were also tested directly through the Rasa shell.
-This demonstrates that the dialogue logic, intent classification, slot filling, and custom actions work correctly at the system level, independently of any graphical interface.
+This demonstrates that the dialogue logic, intent classification, slot filling and custom actions work correctly at the system level, independently of any graphical interface.

 The examples include:
 - normal task-oriented flows (meal plans, recipes, nutrition),